 Binding Financial Agreements between de facto partners

 Parties to a de facto relationship can make binding financial agreements.
-A financial agreement can be made either before the relationship begins at any time during the relationship or on separation.
+A financial agreement can be made either before the relationship begins (often known as a ‘pre-nup’), at any time during the relationship or on separation.
 The agreement can cover matters such as:

 If you have come to an agreement without legal advice, you should obtain advice before you sign anything.
 Mathews Family Law & Mediation Specialists can provide you with the advice needed to make an informed decision before you enter into a binding financial agreement.
 We can also assist by drafting the agreement for you to ensure that it covers all the legal requirements that you may not have thought of.

 Mathews Family Law is a leading family law firm in Australia.
-Please contact us on 1300 635 529 to speak with our family and divorce lawyers today.
-You can also send through your enquiry online now and we will contact you shortly.
+Please contact us on 1300 635 529 to speak with our specialist family law lawyers and divorce lawyers today.
+You can also send through your enquiry online now and one of our family law attorneys will be in touch to discuss your property settlement matter or binding financial agreement matter.

 Maintenance in De Facto Relationships